Acts 13:1-3 and Acts 14:8-20

 This is what the voice of the Holy Spirit said to those who were praying and worshipping God, “Set apart for me Barnabas and Saul for the work to which I have called them.”

-Many people in other places had never heard about Jesus.
+Many people in other places had never even heard about Jesus.
+They needed missionaries to go to them and tell them the good news about Jesus.
 Now everyone knew that God had a special job for Barnabas and Saul to do.
-They were going to be missionaries and travel to other places to tell others the good news about Jesus.

-From Cyprus Paul and Barnabas continued on to Antioch of Pisidia.
-(This is a different Antioch from the place where they had started their missionary journey).
-Barnabas’ cousin, John Mark, decided to leave them and go back to Jerusalem.
+There was a disagreement among the three missionaries.
+Paul and Barnabas continued on the journey but Barnabas’ cousin, John Mark, decided to leave them and go back to Jerusalem.

 But Paul and Barnabas did not stop preaching about Jesus.
 They went on to the city of Lystra and began telling about Jesus there.
 A man who could not walk overheard what they were saying and began to have faith.

-By the power of God Paul healed the man so that he could walk.
+By the power of Jesus Paul healed the man.
+The man stood up and walked!
 Everyone was amazed.

-Some of the angry Jews from the other cities came and joined the crowd.
+And then some more trouble happened.
+Some of the angry leaders from the other places Paul and Barnabas had visited came and joined the crowd.
 They started making people believe that Paul and Barnabas were bad.
 So, first the crowd believed they were gods and then they believed they were bad!
 They threw stones at Paul until they thought he was dead.
 Then they drug him out of the city and left him there.

 But there were some people who did not follow the crowd.
 They believed what Paul had been saying about Jesus.
 While they were gathered around Paul they realised Paul was not dead.
 He got up and went back into the city.

-The next day Paul and Barnabas began revisiting the places they had already been on this missionary journey.
+Paul and Barnabas travelled to a place called Derbe.
+After that they began revisiting the places they had already been on this missionary journey.
 They visited the churches and encouraged people to be leaders.

 Ways to Tell the Story: